PeterVanNostrand/FACET/README.md

 # FACET

-This report contains prototype code for the project *Fast Actionable Counterfactual Examples for Ensembles of Trees* which generates simple human understandable explanations of the decisions made by a random forest model.
+This repository contains prototype code for the project *Fast Actionable Counterfactual Examples for Ensembles of Trees* which generates simple human understandable explanations of the decisions made by a random forest model.
 Explanations are generated as counterfactual examples, for example given a sample `x` which is classified `y=f(x)=A` the sample `x'` would be minimally modified version of `x` such that `y'!=y` so `y'=B`.

 ## Requirements